 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires each of the Company's directors and executive officers, and any beneficial owner of more than 10% of the Company's common stock, to file with the Securities and Exchange Commission (the "SEC") initial reports of beneficial ownership of Chesapeake's common stock and reports of changes in such beneficial ownership.
 Such persons also are required by SEC regulations to furnish Chesapeake with copies of such reports.
-To Chesapeake's knowledge, based solely on its review of the copies of such reports that no other reports were required, during the fiscal year ending December 31, 2000, no director, officer or 10% beneficial owner failed to file on a timely basis the reports required by Section 16(a).
+To Chesapeake's knowledge, based solely on its review of the copies of such reports furnished to Chesapeake and on the written representations made by such persons that no other reports were required, during the fiscal year ending December 31, 2001, the following person filed a late report on Form 4: Mr. Coleman filed one late report disclosing one transaction.